continuitydrift/eth-denver-2022/chapter-17.md

-17: NFTs
+# 17: NFTs

 ![image](assets/images/5.jpg)

 "Stop!"
-Babacar said, as Marcus crashed through the forest.
+Babacar said, as Marcus crashed through the trees.

 Marcus didn't want to argue with him, but didn't want to provoke him, either.
 Damien had told him to take Chase out into the forest.
 The memeticist  hadn't wanted to, at first, but after seeing that Matty and her kids were okay, he'd gotten out his phone again.
 The Daemon DAO, the pseudoghost, had agreed with him.
 Babacar was another story.